DIY Matcha Face Mask For Pigmentation and Wrinkles (2 Recipes)

 This post might contain affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

-You can find more skin benefits of matcha powder face mask below the recipe.
+You can find more skin benefits of the matcha powder face mask below the recipe.

 I have made two recipes, one contains a preservative, just in case you want your DIY matcha face mask to last longer.